sanskrit/raw_etexts_english/blogs/manasataramgini/2010-04-07_society-and-biological-constraints.md

 +++
-title = "Society and biologicalxa0constraints"
+title = "Society and biological constraints"

 +++
 For long we have remained a sAkShI on the ethology of Homo sapiens.
 We